nixworks/public/news/2014/12/23/README.md

 ##### Hellenic Parliament
 ### [The Greek parliament fails to elect a new president in the second round of voting. ](/news/2014/12/23/the-greek-parliament-fails-to-elect-a-new-president-in-the-second-round-of-voting.md)
-_Context: Hellenic Parliament, elect a new Greek president_
+_Context: elect a new Greek president, Hellenic Parliament_

 ## [Previous Day...](/news/2014/12/22/index.md)